 7. Depreciation and Tax Considerations

 Understand how the equipment will depreciate and how that affects your balance sheet.
-Certain purchases may qualify for tax deductions or incentives, so consult your accountant to optimize your capital investment strategy.
+Certain capital equipment purchases may qualify for tax deductions or incentives under Section 179 or bonus depreciation rules, so consult your accountant to optimize your capital investment strategy.

 8. Space and Installation Requirements